andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 Following the descriptive overview, relationships between variables were explored to identify potential patterns.

-The dashboards below explore:
+**The dashboards below explore:**

 - Relationships between exercise behaviour and perceived productivity
 - Correlations between cognitive outcomes (energy, stress reduction, motivation) and productivity
 - Differences in productivity across exercise types, frequency levels, and intensity

-As the dataset is based on self-reported Likert-scale responses, the following analysis focused on observed associations rather than statistical inference.
+In contrast to the descriptive statistics, the visualisations were created to provide a comparison of exercise habits and perceived cognitive functions.
+Therefore, the following analysis focused on observed associations rather than statistical inference.

 ## Dashboards